Jay Noren

-Jay Noren, M.D., is the former President of Wayne State University and former Provost of Khalifa University in Abu Dhabi.
+Jay Noren is the former President of Wayne State University and former Provost of Khalifa University in Abu Dhabi.

 Life

 On Tuesday, July 20, 2010, Jay Noren announced his resignation from Wayne State University for personal reasons.

 In December 2015, Noren applied for the presidency of the University of North Dakota.
 He was one of six finalist applicants invited to the University in early 2016, though the position was ultimately given to Mark Kennedy.